Kawanishi H6K: Operational history

-H6Ks were deployed from 1938 onwards, first seeing service in the Sino-Japanese War and were in widespread use by the time the full-scale Pacific War erupted, in December 1941.
-At that time of the war, four Kōkūtai (air groups) operated a total of 66 H6K4s.
+H6Ks were deployed from 1938 onwards, first seeing service in the Sino-Japanese War and were in widespread use when the Pacific War began in December 1941.
+At the start of the war, four Kōkūtai (naval air groups) operated a total of 66 H6K4s.
+Also, sixteen were used by the Imperial Japanese airline for mail and passenger service to the Pacific.

+On 12 December 1941, during the Battle of Wake Island, an H6K bombed Wake island, but it was shot down by an F4F Wildcat.

+On 15 February 1942, a P-40 Warhawk intercepted an H6K, about 190 km west of Darwin, Australia, which had attacked Allied shipping; both the P-40 and H6K were shot down.

-The type had some success over South East Asia and the South West Pacific.
-H6Ks had excellent endurance, being able to undertake 24-hour patrols, and were often used for long-range reconnaissance and bombing missions.
-From bases in the Dutch East Indies, they were able to undertake missions over a large portion of Australia.
+The type had some success over Southeast Asia and the Southwest Pacific.
+H6Ks had excellent endurance, flying up to 24-hour patrols, and were often used for long-range reconnaissance and bombing missions.
+From bases in the Dutch East Indies, they could fly over a large portion of Australia.

-However, the H6K became vulnerable to a newer generation of more heavily armed and faster fighters.
-It continued in service throughout the war, in areas where the risk of interception was low.
+However, the H6K became vulnerable to a newer generation of more heavily armed and faster fighter aircraft.
 In front-line service, it was replaced by the Kawanishi H8K.
+It continued in service throughout the war but in areas where the risk of interception was low.